redkanoon/embedded-view-card/README.md

 - Uses internal components like `hui-root` and `hui-view`
   *(subject to change by Home Assistant core)*
-- Estimates height automatically (~50 px per row)
+- Internal caching of WS configs for faster reloads
+- Smarter re-rendering (only when dashboard/view changes)
-- Gracefully shows error message when view is not found or misconfigured
+- Gracefully shows error messages when view is not found or misconfigured

 ---